 - People who work for conservative think tanks.

-- People who write for all my favorite publications such as Townhall.com, the Weekly Standard, and National Review.
+- People who write for all my favorite publications such as Townhall.com and National Review.

 - People who host terrific talk radio shows.